 You need to compile each driver source file and link the resulting object files into a driver module.
-The Solaris OS is compatible with both the Sun Studio C compiler and the GNU C compiler from the Free Software Foundation, Inc. The examples in this section use the Sun Studio C compiler unless otherwise noted.
-For information on the Sun Studio C compiler, see the Sun Studio 12: C User’s Guide and the Sun Studio Documentation on the Sun Developer Network web site.
-For more information on compile and link options, see the Sun Studio Man Pages.
+The Oracle Solaris OS is compatible with both the Oracle Developer Studio C compiler and the GNU C compiler from the Free Software Foundation, Inc. The examples in this section use the Oracle Developer Studio C compiler unless otherwise noted.
+For information about the Oracle Developer Studio C compiler, see the Oracle Developer Studio 12.6 Documentation Library.
 The GNU C compiler is supplied in the /usr/sfw directory.
-For information on the GNU C compiler, see http://gcc.gnu.org/ or check the man pages in /usr/sfw/man.
+For information about the GNU C compiler, see http://gcc.gnu.org/ or check the man pages in /usr/sfw/man.

 The example below shows a driver that is called xx with two C source files.
 A driver module that is called xx is generated.
 The driver that is created in this example is for a 32-bit kernel.
 You must use ld –r even if your driver has only one object module.

 % cc -D_KERNEL -c xx1.c % cc -D_KERNEL -c xx2.c % ld -r -o xx xx1.o xx2.o